sauravrp/FlashCards/spec.md

 ## User Stories

-- As a content administrator, I want to create a flash card and localize it into some of the BigSpring “supported” languages.
+- As a content administrator, I want to create a flash card and localize it into some of the [Redacted] “supported” languages.
 - As a content administrator, I want to add a new “supported” language in order to localize new content into new regions that the business is expanding into.

 ## Deliverables